Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Identification

 Assumption \hyperref[Assumption:HK]{A}(e) is for scale normalization and parameter space.
-This is a typical practice for discrete choice models because the identification of $\theta$ is only up to scale.
+This is a typical practice for discrete choice models, because the identification of $\theta$ is only up to scale.
 In the semiparametric framework, where no parametric form of $F_{\epsilon|\alpha}$ is specified, identification is often achieved by normalizing the magnitude of the regression coefficients.
-Assumption \hyperref[Assumption:HK]{A}(e) assumes that $\beta$ is on the unit circle and has nonzero first element $\beta_{1}$.\footnote{It will be made clear that our procedure identifies $\beta$ and $\gamma$ sequentially, so it is more convenient to normalize the scale of $\beta$ rather than that of $\theta$, as in HK.}
+Assumption \hyperref[Assumption:HK]{A}(e) assumes that $\beta$ is on the unit circle and has a nonzero first element $\beta_{1}$.\footnote{Our procedure identifies $\beta$ and $\gamma$ sequentially, so it is more convenient to normalize the scale of $\beta$, rather than that of $\theta$, as in HK.}

-HK demonstrated that, if $T\geq3$ and $x_{t}$ has time-varying overlap support, $\theta$ can be identified under Assumption \hyperref[Assumption:HK]{A}.\footnote{As is stated in HK, Assumption \hyperref[Assumption:HK]{A} is not sufficient for point identifying $\theta$ if $T<3$.} Their proposed approach requires matching all exogenous covariates over time, and results in an estimator with a rate that declines as the number of exogenous covariates increases.
+HK demonstrate that, if $T\geq3$ and $x_{t}$ has time-varying overlap support, $\theta$ can be identified under Assumption \hyperref[Assumption:HK]{A}.\footnote{As is stated in HK, Assumption \hyperref[Assumption:HK]{A} is not sufficient for point identifying $\theta$ if $T<3$.} Their proposed approach requires matching all exogenous covariates over time, and results in an estimator with a rate that declines as the number of exogenous covariates increases.
 The main contribution of this paper is the provision of a set of supplementary conditions, under which the identification of $\theta$ can escape from the necessity of element-by-element matching.
 Specifically, our approach is based on the following monotonic relationship between a conditional choice probability and an index of the exogenous covariates: For some $s,t\in \mathcal{T}$ such that $t-s\geq2$,